 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 As of 2025, the United Nations Development Programme (UNDP) reported carbon emissions of approximately 66,089,000 kg CO2e, all of which fall under Scope 3 emissions.
 This marks a significant increase from 2024, where emissions were about 57,922,000 kg CO2e, and from 2023, which recorded approximately 50,764,000 kg CO2e.
-The trend shows a consistent rise in Scope 3 emissions over the past few years, with 2022 emissions at about 44,491,000 kg CO2e and 2021 at approximately 38,993,000 kg CO2e.
-The UNDP has not disclosed any Scope 1 or Scope 2 emissions data, indicating a focus solely on Scope 3 emissions in their reporting.
-Furthermore, there are no documented reduction targets or climate pledges currently in place, suggesting that while emissions data is being tracked, specific initiatives for reduction have not been established.
-The emissions data is not cascaded from any parent organization, and all figures are directly reported by the UNDP.
-The organisation's commitment to addressing climate change remains a critical aspect of its mission, although specific reduction strategies have yet to be articulated.
+The trend shows a consistent rise in Scope 3 emissions over the years, with 2022 at about 44,491,000 kg CO2e, 2021 at approximately 38,993,000 kg CO2e, and 2020 at around 34,174,000 kg CO2e.
+The UNDP has not set specific reduction targets or initiatives as part of its climate commitments, nor does it have any data cascaded from a parent organisation.
+The absence of Scope 1 and Scope 2 emissions data indicates a focus primarily on indirect emissions from its value chain.
+The UNDP's climate strategy appears to be in the early stages, with no documented reduction initiatives or pledges currently in place.
+Overall, the UNDP's emissions data highlights the need for enhanced climate action and strategic planning to address its growing carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents